platformsh/platformsh-docs/docs/src/development/access-site.md

 +-------------------------+----------------------+
 ```

-The CLI also helps transferring files to and from a mount, using the `mount:upload` and `mount:download` commands.
+The CLI also helps in transferring files to and from a mount using the `mount:upload` and `mount:download` commands.
 These commands use the `rsync` utility, which in turn uses SSH.

 For example, to download files from the 'private' mount: